Love Supreme Jazz Festival: 2013

 The first Love Supreme Jazz Festival was held during the weekend of 5–7 July.
 The festival site opened on the Friday with local bands playing followed by the return of club night Funky Sensation.
 On Saturday 6 July the Main Stage featured performances from Charles Bradley, Michael Kiwanuka, Chic featuring Nile Rodgers before headliner Bryan Ferry and The Bryan Ferry Orchestra.
 Elsewhere on site, Robert Glasper Experiment, Snarky Puppy, Marcus Miller, Courtney Pine, Zara MacFarlane, Portico Quartet and Kairos 4Tet all played.
 On Sunday, the event was headlined by Jools Holland and throughout the day there were performances by Brand New Heavies, Esperanza Spalding, Gregory Porter, Soweto Kinch, Melody Gardot, Roller Trio, Neil Cowley Trio and Terence Blanchard.

-Other Activity
+Other activity

 Love Supreme also hosted a 1-day music festival held in 2018 and 2019 at The Roundhouse in Camden, London.
 Love Supreme launched its sister platform Supreme Standards in October 2018 in order to promote more contemporary artists with new a website, podcast and live shows.

 Love Supreme had planned to launch a Japanese edition of the festival in 2020 but this was cancelled due to the COVID-19 pandemic.
-The Japanese edition of the festival is now expected to launch in 2021.
+The Japanese edition of the festival ran 2021-2023.